What is SD?

 Can I install macOS on an SD storage device and use it as a startup volume?

-Yes.
 Use Disk Utility to change the default partition table to GUID.
-Then format the card to use the Mac OS Extended file format to do so.
+Then format the card to use the Mac OS Extended file format.

 How do I remove a card from the SD card slot?